We know that the thought of any dental visit is a scary one for lots of patients, and oral surgery even more so.

 Before dental sedation / surgery

-- Have nothing to eat for six hours you may have water up until two hours before surgery.
+- You may have water up until two hours before surgery.

 - You must come with a responsible adult who agrees to drive you home and remain with you for 24 hours